sysdiglabs/promcat-resources/resources/apache/README.md

 - apache_http_response_bytes_total
 - apache_http_last_request_seconds

-> More metrics can be customized through the Grok exporter.
+> Additional metrics can be customized through the Grok exporter.
 The metrics configured here are based on the [blog post of Robust Percepction](https://www.robustperception.io/getting-metrics-from-apache-logs-using-the-grok-exporter).

 # Number of time series generated